usethesource/usethesource.github.io/about/values.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the UseTheSource community or one of its projects.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [opening an issue](https://github.com/usethesource/usethesource.github.io/issues) or contacting one or more of the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [opening an issue](https://github.com/usethesource/usethesource.github.io/issues) or contacting one or more of the [Project Owners](/projects/).

 This Code of Conduct is adapted from the Contributor Covenant, version 1.1.0, available from <http://contributor-covenant.org/version/1/1/0/>